TheCMMC/ABM-singlecell/README.md

 # ABM singlecell

-This software is used in the Multiscale Modeling of Bioreactors by the [CMMC](thecmmc.org).
+This software is under copyright of the CMMC and no license is offered at the moment.
+It is used in the Multiscale Modeling of Bioreactors by the [CMMC](thecmmc.org).

 ## About